turtton/volglass/README.md

 ## Volglass
 Volglass is a fork of [MindStone(digital-garden)](https://github.com/TuanManhCao/digital-garden)

-It is this project's goal to be a free open-source alternative solution to [Obsidian Publish](https://obsidian.md/publish)
+It is this project's goal to assist publishing your Obsidian contents.

 Volglass documentation is build my self!!